FedoraQt/MediaWriter/MAC.md

 ### Steps

 You can use Qt Creator to build and work with the application.
-If not using that, the process is basically just these two commands you need to run inside the Fedora Media Writer source code directory:
+If not using that, the process is basically just these two commands you need to run inside the Bazzite Media Writer source code directory:

 ```
 cmake